groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 1.1.2 =
+* FIXED File upload file type specification not working
+* FIXED File upload not working if files not specified

 = 1.1.1 =
 * ADDED New admin form submit action accessible from the contact record
 * TWEAKED Added spacing around button block & fixed centering issue for improved usability in outlook.